mikearnos/mikearnos.github.io/rom_expansion.md

 ---

 So once we've expanded our ROM, where do we start adding stuff?
 We will start adding stuff immediately at the end of the original ROM, right after the **24 megabit** ends.
 So if the game ended at file location `0x2FFFFF`, we will put data into the file starting at location `0x300000`.
-So type `300000` into *PC File Address* and you get `$E0:8000`.
+So type `300000` into *PC File Address* and you get *SNES LoROM* `$E0:8000`.
 Always use the *PC File Address* and let **Lunar Address** calculate the SNES memory address if you have a ROM location. `$E0:8000` is where we can begin adding data and code to the ROM.

 If you typed in *SNES LoROM $E0:0000*, you'd get *PC File Address 0x300000* which looks OK, but that SNES address is actually wrong.
-Enter *PC File Address 30:0000* first and you'll get the correct *SNES LoROM $E0:8000*.
+Do it the other way around, enter *PC File Address 30:0000* first and you'll get the correct *SNES LoROM $E0:**8**000*.
 That **8** makes a difference.